 To understand how this all can happen you need to understand the technology behind it.

-Fibre Optic Technology uses light as it transmission source.
+Fibre Optic Technology uses light as its transmission source.

 So how does light get transmitted in fibre optic cable?

 Optical fibre cable carries information in the form of light.
-In order to understand how it works we need to know some of the basic behaviors of light.
+In order to understand how it works, we need to know some of the basic behaviours of light.